Singular-Genomics/G4X-helpers/docs/g4x_helpers/installation/docker.md

 ## 1. install Docker
 ---

-Docker is availabe for most plaforms.
+Docker is available for most platforms.
 Please refer to the Docker installation guide for [Docker Engine](https://docs.docker.com/engine/) (Linux), or [Docker Desktop](https://docs.docker.com/desktop/) (MacOS/Windows).
 If you are not sure if Docker is already installed, you can simply call `docker --version` in your terminal.

 <br>